MarcusTantakoun/l2p.github.io/docs/paper_recreations.rst

 Paper Recreations
 =================
 This library is a collection of tools for PDDL model generation extracted from natural language driven by large language models.
-This library is an expansion from the survey paper **Leveraging Large Language Models for Automated Planning and Model Construction: A Survey**.
-Papers that have been reconstructed so far and can be found in the GitHub repo.
+This library is an expansion from the survey paper `"LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models" <https://arxiv.org/abs/2503.18971v1>`_.
+Papers that have been reconstructed so far and can be found in the `Github <https://github.com/AI-Planning/l2p>`_ repo.

-To see full list of current up-to-date papers, please visit our GitHub page `here <https://github.com/AI-Planning/l2p>`_.
+To see full list of current up-to-date papers in literature, please visit (see :doc:`paper_feed`).
 This list will be continuously updated.

 Below is L2P code reconstruction of "action-by-action algorithm" from `"Leveraging Pre-trained Large Language Models to Construct and Utilize World Models for Model-based Task Planning" <https://arxiv.org/abs/2305.14909>`_: